Container Store posts quarterly loss, shares fall

-Storage products retailer Container Store Group Inc (TCS.N) reported a third-quarter loss, hurt by costs associated with its initial public offering, sending its shares down 9 percent after the bell.
+Jan 7 Storage products retailer Container Store Group Inc reported a third-quarter loss, hurt by costs associated with its initial public offering, sending its shares down 9 percent after the bell.

 Container Store, whose shares doubled in its market debut in November, reported a net loss of $9.5 million, or $1.39 per share, compared with a profit of $6.9 million, or $5.32 per share, a year earlier.